tmfarrell/tmfarrell.github.io/about.md

 I'm here to help achieve that vision.

-I post writing here, to try to make sense of things I'm thinking about.
+I write to try to make sense of things I'm thinking about.
 Feel free to [contact me](mailto:tfarrell01@gmail.com) with feedback or comments you might have.

 <br>
 <br>